Low-depth amplitude estimation via statistical eigengap estimation: Gaussian-filtered ancilla-free amplitude estimation

-The proof for this theorem, detailed in \cref{appThmMain}, utilizes strong convexity and smoothness properties of the periodic Gaussian produced from the discrete-time cosine transform---which we derive in \cref{appGauss}---to provide quadratic upper and lower bounds.
-These properties, when coupled with Hoeffding bounds on the number of samples, provide a quadratic inequality that, when solved, reproduces the Zalka--Burchard lower bound of $M^2N \in \mathcal{O}(\epsilon^{-2})$~\citep{zalka1999grover,burchard2019lower} up to polylogarithmic factors found for low-depth amplitude estimation protocols~\citep{giurgicatiron2022low}.
-Remarkably, our proof for discrete-time effective Hamiltonian evolution presents a single inequality for all circuit depths---in contrast, even in the context of conventional Hamiltonian simulation, prior literature focused on specific regimes of circuit depths and spectral gap bounds~\citep{ding2023simultaneous,ding2024quantum}.
+The proof for this theorem, detailed in \cref{appProofBookkeep,appProofMain}, utilizes strong convexity and smoothness properties of the periodic Gaussian produced from the discrete-time cosine transform---derived in \cref{appGauss}---to obtain quadratic upper and lower bounds on the loss landscape around its minimum.
+These properties, when coupled with Hoeffding bounds on the number of samples, yield a quadratic inequality governing the estimation error, which, when solved, reproduces the Zalka--Burchard lower bound of $M^2N \in \Omega(\epsilon^{-2})$~\citep{zalka1999grover,burchard2019lower} up to polylogarithmic factors found in low-depth amplitude estimation protocols~\citep{giurgicatiron2022low}, as well as prior bounds found in quantum metrology and phase estimation~\citep{giovannetti2006quantum,wang2019accelerated,tong2021tight}.
+Remarkably, our proof for discrete-time effective Hamiltonian evolution yields a single bound that holds uniformly across all circuit depths---in contrast to prior work, which analyzed separate regimes depending on circuit depth and spectral gap assumptions, even in the context of conventional Hamiltonian simulation~\citep{ding2023simultaneous,ding2024quantum}.